shalr-20/Prime_Number/README.md

 **Takes a numbers:** Users can provide a number as input.

-**Output:** Users will get h answer if that number is prime or not.
+**Output:** Users will get the answer if that number is prime or not.
 ____________________________________________________________________________________________________________________________________________________________________

 # **Getting Started**